-- System call: OS procedure that executes privileged instructions (e.g., I/O) - Causes a trap, which vectors (jumps) to the trap handler in the OS kernel. - The trap handler uses the parameter to the system call to jump to the appropriate handler (I/O, Terminal, etc.). - The handler saves caller's state (PC, mode bit) so it can restore control to the user process. - The architecture must permit the OS to verify the caller's parameters. - The architecture must also provide a way to return to user mode when finished.
+- System call: OS procedure that executes privileged instructions (e.g., I/O); also API exported by the kernel - Causes a trap, which vectors (jumps) to the trap handler in the OS kernel. - The trap handler uses the parameter to the system call to jump to the appropriate handler (I/O, Terminal, etc.). - The handler saves caller's state (PC, mode bit) so it can restore control to the user process. - The architecture must permit the OS to verify the caller's parameters. - The architecture must also provide a way to return to user mode when finished.